GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 The browser is only able to skip rendering work if you are also careful not to call any DOM API that [forces some of rendering to occur](https://gist.github.com/paulirish/5d52fb081b3570c81e3a#file-what-forces-layout-md) on one of the skipped subtrees.
 If you're using `content-visibility` to improve performance, audit your code to make sure these APIs are not getting called.
-To help find them, Chromium will print console warnings if you call one of these APIs for a subtree of an element with `content-visibility:hidden`.
+To help find them, Chromium will print console messages if you call one of these APIs for a subtree of an element with `content-visibility:hidden`.
 To see the warnings, [turn on verbose logging](https://developer.chrome.com/docs/devtools/console/log/).
 {% endAside %}